aeslaughter/moose/docs/content/documentation/modules/level_set/example_rotate.md

 Next, the sub-application input file must be created, which is shown below.
 This input file mimics the master input file closely, with three notable exceptions.
-First, the [Kernels](/Kernels/index.md) block utilize the time derivative and a new object, [LevelSetOlssonReinitialization](level_set/LevelSetOlssonReinitialization.md), that implements the reinitialization scheme of \cite{olsson2007conservative}.
+First, the [Kernels](/Kernels/index.md) block utilize the time derivative and a new object, [LevelSetOlssonReinitialization](level_set/LevelSetOlssonReinitialization.md), that implements the reinitialization scheme of [cite:olsson2007conservative].
 Second, the [Problem](/Problem/index.md) is set to use the [LevelSetReinitializationProblem](level_set/LevelSetReinitializationProblem.md).
-Finally, the [UserObjects](/UserObjects/index.md) block includes a terminator, [LevelSetOlssonTerminator](level_set/LevelSetOlssonTerminator.md), which is responsible for stopping the reinitialization solve when steady-state is achieved according to the criteria defined by \citet{olsson2007conservative}.
+Finally, the [UserObjects](/UserObjects/index.md) block includes a terminator, [LevelSetOlssonTerminator](level_set/LevelSetOlssonTerminator.md), which is responsible for stopping the reinitialization solve when steady-state is achieved according to the criteria defined by [citet:olsson2007conservative].

 !listing modules/level_set/examples/rotating_circle/circle_rotate_sub.i

-\ref{circle_rotate_master_out} shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
+[circle_rotate_master_out] shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
 However, if you consider the area conservation discussed in the [Area Comparison](#area_comparison) section, the reinitialization scheme yields the superior solution for this problem.

 !media media/level_set/circle_rotate_out.gif id=circle_rotate_out width=32% margin-right=2% float=left caption=Results from solving the rotating circle problem with the level set equation alone.